The Green New Deal and How It Boosts the Economy

-Another former 2020 candidate, Washington state Governor Jay Inslee, ran solely on climate change.
-Inslee's Green New Deal promoted national net-zero climate pollution by 2045.
+Another former 2020 candidate, Washington State Governor Jay Inslee, ran solely on climate change.
+Inslee's Green New Deal promoted national net-0 climate pollution by 2045.
 He wanted the U.S. energy grid to be 100% "clean energy" and all buildings, industries and transportation to transition to renewable sources.

 The Los Angeles Green New Deal will achieve zero carbon emissions in electricity, transportation, and buildings by 2050.
 The Mayor's plan also pledges zero waste and no wasted water.